 4. What is Phospholipid?

-These types of lipid contain phosphoric acid.
+These types of lipids contain phosphoric acid.
+It provides good flow to the blood.
 They help to improve overall metabolism, aids in the transportation of nutrients, enhances blood clotting mechanism and promotes the porousness of cell membrane.
+Nowadays, nanotechnology and materials science uses commercially produced Purified phospholipids for various applications.
+These can be industrially produced by sources like soya, sunflower, bovine milk, chicken eggs, rapeseed, fish eggs etc.

 5. What is Glycolipid?